Time formatting and storage bugs: Third GPS rollover

 The third GPS week number rollover will occur at 20 November 2038, at 23:59:37 UTC.

 Year 2040

-Apple Mac computers until macOS X Snow Leopard stored time in their real-time clocks (RTCs) and HFS filesystems as an unsigned 32-bit number of seconds since 00:00:00 on 1 January 1904.
+Mac computers until macOS X Snow Leopard stored time in their real-time clocks (RTCs) and HFS filesystems as an unsigned 32-bit number of seconds since 00:00:00 on 1 January 1904.
 After 06:28:15 on 6 February 2040, (i.e. 2^{32} − 1 seconds from the epoch), this will wrap around to 1904; further to this, HFS+, formerly the default filesystem for most Apple computers, is also affected.
 Apple File System, which replaces HFS and HFS+, resolves this issue.

-ProDOS, which ran on Apple II computers, only supports two-digit year numbers.
+ProDOS, which runs on Apple II computers, only supports two-digit year numbers.
 To avoid Y2K issues, Apple issued a technical note stating that the year number was to represent 1940–2039.
 Software for the platform may incorrectly display dates beginning in 2040, though a third-party effort is underway to update ProDOS and application software to support years up to 4095.